Skip to main content

 Tax Guide for Seniors in Hawaii (2026 Guide)

-Bottom line: Hawaii is better than many states for seniors on Social Security and traditional pensions, but it is not a no-tax retirement state.
-The 2025 Hawaii Form N-11 instructions say Social Security and qualifying employer-funded pension income are excluded, while many IRAs, 401(k)s, deferred compensation plans, and self-funded annuities can still be partly or fully taxable.
+Bottom line: Hawaii is better than many states for seniors on Social Security and qualifying traditional pensions, but it is not a no-tax retirement state.
+The 2025 Form N-11 instructions say Social Security and qualifying employer-funded pension income are excluded, while many IRAs, 401(k)s, deferred-compensation plans, and self-funded annuities can still be partly or fully taxable.
 For many older adults in Hawaii, the biggest savings also come from county property-tax relief, the low-income household renters credit, and the refundable Food/Excise Tax Credit.

 Emergency help now

-• If your refund is late, check the Hawaii Tax Online refund tools.
-The department says refund status generally appears 7 to 8 weeks after e-filing or 9 to 10 weeks after a paper return.
+• If your refund is late, use the Hawaii Tax Online refund tools.
+The state says refund status usually appears 7 to 8 weeks after e-filing or 9 to 10 weeks after a paper return.

-• If you cannot finish your 2025 return by 20 April 2026, review the 2025 Hawaii filing deadline and extension rules.
-Hawaii gives an automatic six-month filing extension in certain cases, but that does not extend the time to pay.
+• If you could not finish your 2025 return by April 20, 2026, review the 2025 tax-year page.
+Hawaii gives an automatic six-month filing extension through October 20, 2026 only if the rules are met.
+It does not give more time to pay.

 Quick help